HomeData & benchmarks › Social Impact

 Technical instrumentation of the Twin Ecosystem

-SATE Institute defines the sector socioemotional competency measurement methodology; Masterestaurant S.A.S., as exclusive technology ally, operates meseros.ai + Dashboard as the platform capturing the underlying operational evidence.
+SATE Institute defines how the sector's socioemotional competencies are measured; Masterestaurant S.A.S., its exclusive technology ally, operates meseros.ai + Dashboard, the platform capturing the underlying operational evidence.

 Diego F. Parra